gitzuzu/restaurant-management-system/README.md

-# Restaurant Management System (RMS) using C# - Project Proposal
+# Restaurant Management System (RMS) using .Net framework

 In today's competitive restaurant industry, efficient management is paramount to success.
 A Restaurant Management System (RMS) can streamline operations, enhance customer experience, and boost overall profitability.
-This proposal outlines the development of an RMS using the C# programming language to meet the specific needs of restaurants.

 ## Project Overview